 I built the prototype using an internal Arduino microcontroller running a 32x32 LED Matrix.
-Internally the Arduino either connected wirelessly or via ethernet to the internet would ping a PHP page I had set up, which would scrape data from Facebook's public data XML.
-The Arduino would then extract the likes from this data and display either the number of likes or detract it from the current number for that plinth.
+The Arduino either connected wirelessly or via ethernet to the internet and would ping a my server, which would scrape data from Facebook's public data XML.
+The Arduino would then extract the likes from this data and display either the number of likes (or detract it from the target number for that plinth).

-At the end of my placement at Wonder Room, Light Plinth was developed to be shown on the launch of Plymouth university's new FUTURES Centre for Entrepreneurship, for which Light Plinth displayed their brand new Facebook page's likes in real time.
+Towards the end of my placement at Wonder Room, Light Plinth for the launch of Plymouth University's new FUTURES Centre for Entrepreneurship.

 In the year after my placement, and in response to the prototype that was shown in the launch of FUTURES Entrepreneurship Centre, I was then commissioned by the university to help build and install 10 Light Plinths for the National Student Survey.
-Five plinths; one for each of the University's faculties would be displayed throughout each of the faculties and placed in the faculty's main foyer or reception area.
+Five plinths; one for each of the University's faculties would be displayed throughout each of the faculties; placed in the faculty's main foyer or reception area.
 Another five would display each of the faculties together in the entrance of the university's library.
-A major issue for the University was engagement with this survey, so the reason behind Light Plinth was to try and encourage engagement and participation with the optional survey by encouraging competition amongst the faculties.
+A major issue for the University was engagement with this survey, so the goal of Light Plinth was to try and encourage engagement and participation with the survey by encouraging competition amongst the faculties.

 All the plinths began with a '?' in the weeks preceding the National Student Survey, then once the survey was released, each plinth began at 0%.
 The plinths would update daily with the results from each faculty, coming dirctly from the National Student Survey, with the percentage of the students who have filled in the survey.
-The plinths encouraged competition between the faculties to try and increase engagement with the survey.
 The photo below shows the five Light Plinths together in the library half way through the process.